NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/NodeFocus/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

+1. Analyze and discuss how the current design can be improved to work with the additional use-cases.
-1. Continue development of the node focus infrastructure.
+2. Continue development of the node focus infrastructure.
-2. Get feedback from hands-on use to better improve the implementation.
-3. Improve visualization and performance.

 ## Progress and Next Steps